joist-orm/joist-orm/docs/docs/features/queries-find.md

 :::

-## Explicit Conditions
+## Complex Conditions

 While inline conditions are very succinct, they only support `AND`s.

-Explicit conditions allow complex conditions, i.e. `AND` and `OR`s that can be nested arbitrarily deep.
+Complex conditions allow complex conditions, i.e. `AND` and `OR`s that can be nested arbitrarily deep.

-To support this, explicit conditions introduce the concept of "aliases", which allow conditions to be created _outside_ of join literal, in a 3rd `conditions` argument that can be organized orthogonally to how the tables are joined into the query.
+To support this, complex conditions introduce the concept of "aliases", which allow conditions to be created _outside_ of join literal, in a 3rd `conditions` argument that can be organized orthogonally to how the tables are joined into the query.

 For example, to do an `OR`: